vladkol/gstreamer-netcore/README.md

 <summary>Some Windows-speficic tips</summary>
 On Windows, gstreamer-sharp works only if you installed a MiniGW build.

+* It doesn't work with MSVC build (has 'msvc' in .msi file name).
+If using Chocolatey package for GStreamer, it currently installs an MSVC build which won't work with this library.

 * We tested with [gstreamer-1.0-mingw-x86_64-1.16.2](https://gstreamer.freedesktop.org/data/pkg/windows/1.16.2/gstreamer-1.0-mingw-x86_64-1.16.2.msi).

 When installing GStreamer on Windows, in addition to default components, select *"Gstreamer 1.0 libav wrapper"*.